How Do You Prepare a Tablet Dosage?

 Advantages of Direct Compression:

-- The advantage of the direct compression method is that it is a very simple method because granulation steps are not performed in this method and due to this, the method becomes more cost-effective as compared to the other method.
+- The advantage of the direct compression method is that it is a very simple method because granulation steps are not performed in this method, and due to this, the method becomes more cost-effective as compared to the other methods.

-- The process of lubrication is performed in the same vessel in which the powder mixing s performed which minimizes the material transfer losses and also reduces the contamination of types of equipment.
+- The process of lubrication is performed in the same vessel in which the powder mixing is performed, which minimizes the material transfer losses and also reduces the contamination of the types of equipment.

 Disadvantages of Direct Compression: